MicrosoftDocs/architecture-center/docs/high-availability/building-solutions-for-high-availability-content.md

 ## Delivering reliability in Azure

 Designing solutions that continue to function in spite of failure is key to improving the reliability of a solution.
 In cloud-based solutions, building to survive failure is a shared responsibility.
 This can be viewed at three levels: a resilient foundation, resilient services, and resilient applications.
 The foundation is the Microsoft investment in the platform, including availability zones.
-On top of this foundation are the Azure services that customers can enable to support high availability, such as zone-redundant storage (ZRS), which replicates data across zones.
-The customer builds applications upon the enabled services supported by the foundation.
-The applications should be designed to support resiliency.
+On top of this foundation are the Azure services that you use and configure to support high availability.
+For example, when you use Azure Storage, you can use zone-redundant storage (ZRS), which replicates data across zones.
+You then builds your applications on top of the foundation and your chosen services.
+You need to design your applications to support resiliency.

 <div align="center">
 <hr />